cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE provides a interface for exporting secrets from the encryption `Context`, similar to the TLS 1.3 exporter interface (See {{?RFC8446}}, Section 7.5).
-This interface takes as input a context string `exporter_context` and desired length `L` (in bytes), and produces a secret derived from the internal exporter secret using the corresponding KDF Expand function.
-For the KDFs defined in this specification, `L` has a maximum value of `255*Nh`.
-Future specifications which define new KDFs MUST specify a bound for `L`.
+This interface takes as input a context string `exporter_context` and desired length (in bytes), and produces a secret derived from the internal exporter secret using the corresponding KDF Expand function.
+For the KDFs defined in this specification, `length` has a maximum value of `255*Nh`.
+Future specifications which define new KDFs MUST specify a bound for `length`.

 The `exporter_context` field has a maximum length that depends on the KDF itself, on the definition of `LabeledExpand()`, and on the constant labels used together with them.
 See {{kdf-input-length}} for precise limits on this length.

 ~~~~~
-def Context.Export(exporter_context, L):
+def Context.Export(exporter_context, length):
-  return LabeledExpand(self.exporter_secret, "sec", exporter_context, L)
+  return LabeledExpand(self.exporter_secret, "sec", exporter_context, length)
 ~~~~~

 # Single-Shot APIs